 We live in a world of electronics and wireless connections and yet some doctors are still writing out medical prescriptions on paper in many parts of the world.
 However that could be about to change, especially in Australia.
 Fred IT Group is a technology provider to the pharmacy industry that began in the garage of two men 29 years ago.
 In 2009, they started the process of helping the medical industry transition from paper to electronic prescriptions with the creation of eRx Script Exchange.

-Luckily, Fred had already helped dispense a cumulative 3.5 billion prescriptions (or 350 million transactions per year for 10 years) which comprised approximately 90% of the prescriptions dispensed in Australia.
-So, when the government requested an accelerated schedule, Fred turned to Twilio for the most reliable solutions to ensure they could meet this new deadline.
-On May 6, 2021, Fred launched the new platform based on Twilio’s technologies and API’s.
-To date, over eleven million ePrescriptions’ have been created across Australia, with ,21,000 doctors, and 95% of pharmacies having prescribed and dispensed an ePrescription through the new platform.
+Luckily, Fred IT had already helped dispense a cumulative 3.5 billion prescriptions (or 350 million transactions per year for 10 years) which comprised approximately 90% of the prescriptions dispensed in Australia.
+So, when the government requested an accelerated schedule, Fred IT turned to Twilio for the most reliable solutions to ensure they could meet this new deadline.
+On May 6, 2021, Fred IT launched the new platform based on Twilio’s technologies and APIs.
+To date, over eleven million ePrescriptions’ have been created across Australia, with 21,000 doctors and 95% of pharmacies having prescribed and dispensed an ePrescription through the new platform.

 “We looked at a range of different potential partners and found that the wide array of features Twilio offered were aligned with our innovation strategy for ePrescriptions,” said David Freemantle, General Manager Product, Fred IT Group.
 “The system we have chosen to build, with the help of Twilio’s technologies, means that the whole industry wins because it’s based on a stable and reliable platform for delivering ePrescriptions to patients.”

-Given that Twilio’s solutions are programmable versus out-of-the box, companies like Fred have the opportunity to build on Twilio's API’s.
-This was an important factor when Fred was evaluating vendor partners because an out-of-the box solution would not have allowed Fred’s tech team to easily and safely develop the right system.
-Twilio’s APIs were able to integrate with Fred’s system in a way no other vendor could.
-In addition, the Fred tech team needed the right level of “smarts” that only the Twilio tech team could provide to ensure the highest quality ePrescription platform was delivered in a short amount of time - a level of intelligence that for example, local carriers in Australia couldn’t yet support.
-Fred also chose Twilio and its solutions because they offered:
+Given that Twilio’s solutions are programmable versus out-of-the box, companies like Fred have the opportunity to build on Twilio's APIs.
+This was an important factor when Fred was evaluating vendor partners because an out-of-the box solution would not have allowed Fred IT’s tech team to easily and safely develop the right system.
+Twilio’s APIs were able to integrate with Fred IT's system in a way no other vendor could.
+In addition, the Fred IT tech team needed the right level of “smarts” that only the Twilio tech team could provide to ensure the highest quality ePrescription platform was delivered in a short amount of time - a level of intelligence that for example, local carriers in Australia couldn’t yet support.
+Fred IT also chose Twilio and its solutions because they offered:

 ・A programmable messaging platform – offering scalability with messaging services that would support future volume growth

-・An API for WhatsApp Business – providing integration capabilities with Fred’s system
+・An API for WhatsApp Business – providing integration capabilities with Fred IT's system

 ・Support for different workflows for both the processing and dispensing of ePrescriptions and the consent process itself through Twilio Studio

-・Rich documentation and ease of integration with Fred’s code base
+・Rich documentation and ease of integration with Fred IT's code base

 ・Professional services and technical support and expertise